pmeeny/CI-MS2-BicepMusicFanSite/TESTING.md

 ## Test Results
 Below are the test results for testing the website requirements against a range of browsers and devices

-## Feature 1 Footer
+## Feature 1 Navigation Bar
 ### User Story
-User Story 2.1: As a website user I can access the djs spotify, facebook, twitter and instagram pages via a link on the page footer
+User Story 1.1: As a website user the navigation bar is displayed with a logo on the Index, About, Events, 404 and Quiz pages for easy navigation

 ### Test case steps
-1. Click on each of the index, events, about and quiz pages and scroll down to the footer
+1. Click on each of the index, events, about, 404 and quiz pages in the navigation bar
-2. Click on the spotify image
-3. Click on the instagram social icon
-4. Click on the twitter social icon
-5. Click on the facebook social icon
+2. Switch the devices that views the page to Tablet or Mobile

 ### Expected Result
+1. The page is displayed with consistent navigation bar and logo
-1. The footer is displayed on each page
+2. The navigation bar is displayed as a burger menu to the right of the page
-2. The bicep spotify page opens in a new tab
-3. The bicep instagram page opens in a new tab
-4. The bicep twitter page opens in a new tab
-5. The bicep facebook page opens in a new tab

 ### Test Results
 Step Number | Desktop | Tablet | Mobile |
 ------------ | ------------ | ------------- | ------------- |